SpannerProtocol/web-docs/docs/dpo_rule.md

 - Anyone can refer the seat to others.
     - **Internal Referral**: referred by a DPO member of the same DPO.
     - **External Referral**: otherwise than the above.
-- Both Internal and External Referral will share a part of the overall Instant Drop from a [Growth Box](growthbox_rule.md).
+- Both Internal and External Referral will share a part of the overall Instant Drop from a [Growth Box](gt01.md).
 External Referral has only 30% BONUS as that of an Internal Referral.
 - DPO Members without a referrer when joining will be assigned a referrer selected from the early members of the DPO.
 The selection rule is using a First-In-First-Out queue:
     - ..

 ## DPO Incentive
-DPO only receives two types of rewards, namely the BONUS and YIELD from Genesis Packages.
+DPO only receives two types of rewards, namely the BONUS and YIELD from GrowthBoxes.

 ### BONUS Distribution
 BONUS will first distribute pro rata to members per the number of their seats of the DPO.
 The member keeps 20% the assigned BONUS and the rest 80% will distribute as follows
 - 60, 20

 ### YIELD Distribution
 A management fee is applied to YIELD rewards for the manager's efforts in organizing and managing the DPO.